jonma0107/jonma0107/README.md

 * 🇨🇴 I live in Bogotá, Colombia.
 * 📁 I'm currently working at [TicSocial](https://www.ticsocial.com.co/) as a Backend Developer.
-* 👨‍💻 I've been programming for 4+ years, primarily focusing on full-stack development.
+* 👨‍💻 I've been programming for 4+ years.

 ## I'm currently learning